eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     ros2 run vulcanexus_change_mutable_qos change_mutable_qos_pub1

-At this point you will be able to see that both nodes are comunicating, and the messages from Publisher 1 can be seen in the Subscriber.
+At this point you will be able to see that both nodes are communicating, and the messages from Publisher 1 can be seen in the Subscriber.

 In the third terminal, run the second publisher, configured with the profiles2.xml file.
 This Publisher will then be configured with ownership strength value of 2.